Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 UNESCAP is the regional arm of the United Nations for the Asia-Pacific region.
 UNESCAP provides opportunities for students who are enrolled in graduate programs to undertake an internship with one of its diverse range of divisions and agencies, most of them located at its Bangkok headquarters.

-Human Resources Management Section (HRMS), UNESCAP
+Human Resources Management Section

 Bangkok 10200, Thailand